Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Internal Frame-Level Reuse

 \subsection{Poisson Process Frame-level Loss}

 While the binary frame-level loss assumes that events are conditionally independent across time steps, events in audio often exhibit strong dependencies over time.
-Furthermore, binary classification requires tuning the class reweighting due to label imbalance and struggles with ``fuzzy" or imprecise annotations.
-To address these limitations, we propose modeling event timestamps using an \emph{inhomogeneous Poisson process} (IHP).
+Furthermore, binary classification requires tuning the class reweighting due to label imbalance and struggles with ``fuzzy'' or imprecise annotations.
+To address these limitations, we propose a novel formulation that models event timestamps using an \emph{inhomogeneous Poisson process} (IHP).
 This probabilistic framework naturally handles sparsity through intensity modeling and optimizes for the likelihood of the event sequence rather than making hard, independent decisions per frame.
+To the best of our knowledge, this is the first application of such processes to temporal localization in audio LMs.